Tim du Toit, the founder and editor of Eurosharelab, was born in South Africa in 1967.

 I invested my hard earned savings in an XT computer and a technical analysis program.
 Prices were downloaded after the market closed with a dial up modem.
 I also got to know Lotus 123 and spread sheets – one of the loves of my life.

-I pooled my limited funds with some money from my father and started to apply my investment ideas in the real world.
+I pooled my limited funds with money from my father and started to apply my investment ideas in the real world.

 I lost a substantial part of the portfolio using technical analysis to purchase gold shares.
 This taught me two important lessons.
 One, be very careful of companies that have no control over the price of their products and secondly, technical analysis was not the Holy Grail I thought it was.